-The heartbeat of Operation UNITE is its 32 anti-drug community coalitions that work to implement education and treatment initiatives while supporting the investigative component.
+The backbone of Operation UNITE is its 33-county anti-drug community coalitions.
+UNITE Coalitions work to implement education and treatment initiatives while supporting the investigative component within their counties.

-The overall goals of a UNITE coalition are to empower communities and to raise awareness about drug addiction in order to change community norms regarding drug abuse.
+The overall goals of a UNITE coalition are to empower communities and to raise awareness about drug addiction in order to change community norms regarding substance use disorders.
 To do this successfully, coalitions must have multiple strategies that will bring together the various sectors of their local society.

-To change the community it is vital to change systems such as the judicial, medical, political and educational sectors.
-UNITE coalitions offer a variety of ways for concerned citizens to become involved in fighting the drug epidemic in southern and eastern Kentucky.
-Through the involvement of the different committees, lives will be changed and hope revived in your community.
+To create change within a community, it is vital to change systems such as the judicial, medical, political and educational sectors.
+UNITE coalitions offer a variety of ways for concerned citizens to become involved in fighting the drug epidemic.
+Through engaged involvement of citizens, lives will be changed and hope revived in your community.

 How To Become Involved